jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/boards/introduction.rst

 To schematize, robot control requires:

-**1** Robot sensors to measure the state of the robot, including limit switches,
+**1** Robot sensors to measure the state of the robot, including potentiometers, encoders, limit switches...

   **2** Digital serialization of analog signals provided by the sensors using ADC, encoder chips...